WORKSHOPS

 This training will focus on defining and practicing different types of accommodations, as well as, identify the differences between accommodations and modifications.
 Additionally, participants will demonstrate practical applications and strategies for providing accommodations and modifications to students

-English Language Learners and the Role of WIDA to Support Struggling Students
+and the Role of WIDA to Support Struggling Students

-acquisition and those that are a result of a learning disability, making it easier for teachers to identify whether a child’s situation is appropriate to be referred to problem solving, or if language proficiency based instructional strategies should be incorporated into lessons.
+This training will provide teachers with research based strategies to identify and differentiate between academic discrepancies that are a result of boundaries in language acquisition and those that are a result of a learning disability, making it easier for teachers to identify whether a child’s situation is appropriate to be referred to problem solving, or if language proficiency based instructional strategies should be incorporated into lessons.

-The strategies that can be used to increase academic performance of English Language
+The strategies that can be used to increase academic performance of English Language Learners in the general education and special education classroom along with explanation of how WIDA standards should be applied to planning.

 Knowledge is Power